-Automotive Battery Functions
+The Automotive Battery

-Once the engine starts the charging system takes over and provides electrical power to all systems and accessories.
+Once the engine starts, the charging system provides electrical power to all systems and accessories.
 It also charges the battery, keeping its vital surface charge for quick or emergency starting.